Language Translation

 4. County/Local Office Retention Schedules: list Record Series that may be created or received by all county or local offices of a certain type: all County Clerks, all public libraries, all local law enforcement agencies, and so on.

-If you'd like to search across all of the Retention Schedule types, or search for a particular topic within the schedules for multiple agencies at the same time, you can do so in our online Record Series Search.
+If you'd like to search across all of the Retention Schedule types, or search for a particular topic within the schedules for different agencies at the same time, you can do so in our online Record Series Search.